 Loose clothing, comfortable hiking boots/sports shoes, sunscreen, hat.
 Bring your camera and a bottle of water.
 Refreshments are on sale after the Hikes.

-In the morning, there are four hikes of different pace.
+In the morning, there are four hikes at different paces.

 All hikes last approximately 3 hours., but…..